 The overall population is over 5 million people.
 The capital of the country is Wellington.
 The most populous city is however Auckland with 1.4 million inhabitants.
 Other major cities are Christchurch and Hamilton.
 The largest airport is Auckland Airport (AKL) with over 21 million annual passengers.
 Followed by Christchurch (CHC) with more than 6.9 million yearly passengers.
 Together they provide flight connections to most destinations in the region and beyond.

 New Zealand’s culture is dominated by the history of immigration waves that occurred over the past centuries.
 There is a multi-cultural and religious mix present in most of the country.
 The official languages are English and Maori.
 The legal system is a federal parliamentary democracy under a constitutional monarchy.
-The chief of state is Queen Elizabeth the II.
+The chief of state is King Charles III.
 The head of government is the elected Prime Minister Jacinda Ardern.

 New Zealand is filled with a variety of urban and natural tourism destinations and attractions.
 It is known for its vast wildlife and various national parks.
 Some of the major destinations include the Fiordland National Park, the Bay of Islands, Queenstown, Lake Taupo, Rotorua and Auckland.
 The nation has a total of approximately 3.8 million tourists visiting every year with the majority originating from China and Australia.